OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-machines/windows/classic/java-run-compute-intensive-task.md

                     }

                     // Neither creating or deleting a queue.
-                    // Assume hello value passed in is hello number of cities toosolve. numCities = Integer.valueOf(args[0]);
+                    // Assume the value passed in is the number of cities to solve. numCities = Integer.valueOf(args[0]);
                 }